kevinhenryburke/scalegitbook/installation/InstallationDemo.md

 {% hint style="danger" %}
 **This should never be installed in a production org** but used in disposable scratch, developer edition and dev sandboxes where people can experiment with the app.

-For the full demo experience make sure you are using an org which includes Tableau CRM.
-This might be in a customer sandbox or you can sign up for Tableau CRM enabled org [here](https://trailhead.salesforce.com/en/promo/orgs/analytics-de) at time of writing.
+For the full demo experience make sure you are using an org which includes *CRM Analytics*.
+This might be in a customer sandbox or you can sign up for *CRM Analytics* enabled org [here](https://trailhead.salesforce.com/en/promo/orgs/analytics-de) at time of writing.
 {% endhint %}

 The package is called **Microscope Demo** and uses the namespace **mscopedemo**